Yahyakiani/Yahyakiani/README.md

 ### Past Accomplishments

-- Worked with numerous startups and small businesses
+- Worked with a startup
-- Worked as a Tech Lead with exceptional performance
+- Worked as a Tech Lead
 - Made a Chrome extension for Color Blindness
-- Found and failed at a startup (Cyberg)

 ### Projects